-Sheng et al. (2001) use monthly mean climatological values of temperature and salinity to calculate the a priori known density ρ_c .
-They use the best linear unbiased estimator to choose a value for α by comparing velocities from the pure diagnostic and prognostic model runs with observations.
-On average, they find $\alpha = 0.5$ to be the most appropriate value.
-An alternative approach would be to minimize a costfunction using tracer observations and an adjoint version of the semi-prognostic model.
-However, this approach is beyond the scope of the present study and is left for future research.
-In the present study, we shall take $\alpha = 0.5$ throughout the experiments. and also use monthly mean climatological temperature and salinity to compute ρ_c .
+Sheng et al. (2001) use monthly mean climatological values of temperature and salinity to calculate the a priori known density $\rho_c$ .
+They estimate $\alpha = 0.5$ as an optimal value by comparison of modeled and observed currents.
+In the present study, we follow this route and take $\alpha = 0.5$ throughout the experiments.
+We also use monthly mean climatological temperature and salinity.
 However, in contrast to Sheng et al. (2001), who use a climatology of the northwest Atlantic (Geshelin et al., 1999), we use a combination of the global climatologies given by Boyer and Levitus (1997) and Levitus and Boyer (1994), serving also as the initial condition for the model.
 The seasonal cycle contained in the monthly mean $1^{\circ} \times 1^{\circ}$ climatology of Levitus and Boyer (1994) was extracted and carefully applied to the annual mean $1/4^{\circ} \times 1/4^{\circ}$ climatology of Boyer and Levitus (1997), in order to obtain both high temporal and spatial resolution.
-Monthly mean temperature and salinity are linearly interpolated to the model time step.
-More details of the procedure are given in FLAME Group $(1998)^3$.
+More details of the procedure are given in FLAME Group (1998).
 Results from the semi-prognostic model of Sheng et al. (2001) (which is similar to our OGCM in the present study, but restricted to the northwest Atlantic) are in several ways more realistic than results from the prognostic version of their OGCM.
-In particular, the circulation and water mass characteristics of the North Atlantic Current (NAC) east of the Grand Banks fits better to observations in the semiprognostic version.
+In particular, the circulation and watermass characteristics of the North Atlantic Current (NAC) east of the Grand Banks fits better to observations in the semiprognostic version.
 The less realistic simulation of this region in the prognostic version of the model is common to similar models of the North Atlantic and a well known deficiency of z-level models (Willebrand et al., 2001).
 We show in section 3 that the same deficiency occurs in our prognostic OGCM and is improved in the semi-prognostic version of the model.